JuliaText/TextAnalysis.jl/README.md

 # Preface

 This manual is designed to get you started doing text analysis in Julia.
-It assumes that you already familiar with the basic methods of text analysis in order to present all of the available methods more quickly.
+It assumes that you already familiar with the basic methods of text analysis.

 # Outline